VincentChisaka/my_first_ruby_program/README.md

 This is just my first program - to test my skills in Ruby.

 # Desription
-It's a program that inputs one's details as code in sentence form and outputs the data.
+It's a program that reads a user's input and correct his/her capitalization.
+The user can provide an infinite range of input.

 # Author
 Chisaka Vincent